buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/QuantitySets/Qto_CoilBaseQuantities.md

 # Qto_CoilBaseQuantities

-Base quantities that are common to the definition of all types of coils.
+Base quantities that are common to the definition of all types of coils.<!-- end of definition -->